Sefat Farid Yu Darvish (ダルビッシュ 有)

 - Bats Right, Throws Right

 - Debut April 9, 2012

-Yu Darvish is a starting pitcher with the Texas Rangers who has appeared in the Olympics and was a star for the Hokkaido Nippon Ham Fighters for many years.
+Yu Darvish is a starting pitcher who began his major league career with the Texas Rangers after appearing in the Olympics and being a star for the Hokkaido Nippon Ham Fighters for many years.
 He was widely heralded as the ace for the Fighters, as well as one of the top hurlers in Japanese baseball.
 He throws a 91-95 four-seam fastball (tops out at 98 mph), along with a low-80s slurve, cutter, shuuto (two-seamer), curveball, and a splitter.
+In fact, he is the only pitcher recognized by Major League Baseball's pitch tracking database as throwing 9 different pitches, and it can be argued that those are actually 10 as he has two rather different variations on his cut fastball.
 Though his slurve is noted to be of high quality, his command and control also have had continued development since his rookie season.

 Yu's father is an Iranian businessman and former Iranian national soccer team member while his mother is Japanese.
 Yu is their eldest son.
 Darvish first inspired interest in Japan in 2004 after pitching a no-hitter at the Koshien National High School Baseball Championship in his senior year for Tohoku High School, the school that also produced Major League and Japanese All-Star Kazuhiro Sasaki.
 Darvish played for Japan in the 2004 World Junior Championship, going 0-1 with a 7.11 ERA; he had the worst ERA on the team and took the loss in the Gold Medal game against Cuba and Yadier Pedroso.
 Darvish dominated the news when he was signed by the Hokkaido Nippon Ham Fighters of the NPB in 2005 after being their first-round draft pick.